 We think it’s a great idea!
 Different systems tend to produce different results and slightly different values.
 Moreover, the functionalities and prices may differ.

 In addition, several systems can be switched on in parallel for testing: for example, if you study the new interface and are going to abandon your old service and switch to the new one gradually.
 As in any business, you need to know the limits and connect as many analytics services as you can work with (Please remember, that if you use several, they should not slow down the network connection altogether!).

 How to add new events?

 What if new features have been released and you need to add events to collect and process?
 Analytics service works the same way as it was at setup: you have to describe your new events and using the SDK integrate gathering them into your client’s code.

 So, we hope our answers would be practical and useful for you.
 Or perhaps, at least they helped you understand that client analytics services don’t meet your needs.
 In this case, server-side analytics might be a solution you are looking for.
-Right in Part 2 of the article, we will describe how to build classical server-side analytics, and after that, in Part 3, we will tell more about a practical case of implementation in our recent project.
+Right in Part 2 of the article, we have described how to build classical server-side analytics.
+In Part 3, we have told more about cloud services implementation which we used in our recent project.

 Thank you for reading!
 Please, ask us questions, leave your comments and stay tuned!
 Find us at https://potehalabs.com